medsuet/Xcelerium-IC-Design-Training/Bisal/sequential_adder/README.md

 1. Compile the design and testbench files using your preferred SystemVerilog simulator.
 2. Run the simulation and observe the output for different input sequences.
 3. Verify the output against the expected results as per the state machine design and truth table.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Special thanks to all the contributors and supporters of this project.